Compliance and Regulatory Consulting

 To start, Singapore’s financial services sector has rapidly grown.
 Post-financial crisis, financial sector growth in Singapore consistently outpaced that of the overall economy, growing 5.3% in 2015 compared to 2% overall GDP growth.
 In 2015, the asset management sector in Singapore’s aggregate AuM increased 9% to SGD2.6trn.
 Singapore now boasts more than 1,500 financial institutions of varying sizes and degrees of systemic importance.
 With an increasing number of intermediaries, MAS would need to re-calibrate its toolkit.

 Next, the Panama Papers exposed a myriad of financial and other intermediaries connected to onshore and offshore accounts.
 Financial flows are fluid and cross-border.
 There is a risk of undesirable activity aggregating in jurisdictions viewed as having less stringent or less transparent systems.
-The MAS has said that like all major international financial business centres, Singapore’s financial sector risks being used as a conduit for criminal activity.
-It has recognised that it must do more to combat money laundering and other illicit financing activities.
+The MAS has said that like all major international financial business centers, Singapore’s financial sector risks being used as a conduit for criminal activity.
+It has recognized that it must do more to combat money laundering and other illicit financing activities.
 Financial crime itself is also evolving, as seen in the February 2016 cyber-heist on the Federal Reserve Bank of New York.
-It is natural that regulators worldwide would favour a heightened enforcement stance to keep firms on their toes and maintain market integrity, especially a no-nonsense and pragmatic regulator like the MAS.
+It is natural that regulators worldwide would favor a heightened enforcement stance to keep firms on their toes and maintain market integrity, especially a no-nonsense and pragmatic regulator like the MAS.

 Lastly, Singapore has had some domestic scandals.
 First, in a “penny stock saga”, the shares of three listed companies lost a combined market value of about SGD8bn ($6.4bn) in just three days of trading in 2013.
 The authorities continue to investigate if this was due to market abuse.
 Meanwhile, market watchers have openly speculated whether Singapore’s enforcement regime is tough or swift enough.
 This year, in the “1MDB scandal”, the MAS found various banks, capital market intermediaries and a remittance agent in Singapore to be conduits for complex and disguised 1MDB-related fund flows involving multiple entities and individuals operating in several jurisdictions.
 MAS’ stepped up enforcement follows these breaches.